 The two wall-patching putties are similar, but they’re not interchangeable.
 Learn how to pick the right one for your wall repair project.

 Half of the battle with common home repairs is picking the correct product to use.
 And when two products have some overlap in their intended purpose—as spackle and joint compound do—the choice can get even trickier.

 Is joint compound the same as spackle?
-Both popular putties are used in wall repair and construction, and they look almost identical to the untrained eye, but they have various formulations that affect factors like dry time, shrinkage, and the scope of a project.
-If you’re about to tackle wall installation or repair, read on for the 411 on spackle and joint compound—and handle the job like a pro.
+Both popular putties are used in wall and ceiling repair and construction, and they look almost identical to the untrained eye.
+The similarities end there, however, as they have various formulations that affect factors like dry time, shrinkage, and project scope.
+If you’re about to tackle wall installation or repair, read on for the 411 on joint compound vs. spackle to handle the job like a pro.

 Both products can dry out quickly during use as they’re exposed to air.

-- Remove excess spackle with the knife.
+- Remove excess spackle with the putty knife.

 If you have a very large drywall hole, you may need to patch it with a piece of drywall, some joint compound and a reinforcing scrap of lumber.